serverless/blog/posts/2017-11-27-ultimate-list-serverless-announcements-reinvent.md

   - AlexDeBrie
 ---

-**Last Updated:** 11/27/17 @ 8:28AM PST
+**Last Updated:** 11/28/17 @ 9:59AM PST

 It's that time of the year, the Christmas-comes-early for cloud developers.

-Everyone, are you ready for [AWS re:Invent](https://reinvent.awsevents.com/)?
+Are you ready for [AWS re:Invent](https://reinvent.awsevents.com/)?

 This is where [AWS Lambda was introduced in 2014](https://www.youtube.com/watch?v=9eHoyUVo-yg), and we're expecting more huge announcements in the serverless realm this year.
 AWS has gone all-in on serverless, and we can't wait to see the improvements they're making.